 Acquisition and Contracting

-L-3 National Security Solutions Inc., Reston, Virginia was awarded a $7,705,643 modification (P00003) to contract W52P1J-15-C-0002 for intelligence, surveillance and reconnaissance support for the International Security Assistance Force (ISAF).
-Work will be performed in Afghanistan with an estimated completion date of January 9, 2016.
-Fiscal 2015 operations and maintenance funds in the amount of $7,705,643 were obligated at the time of the award.
-The Army Contracting Command, Rock Island Arsenal, Illinois is the contracting activity.
+The Army is awarding Northrop Grumman Systems Corporation of Herndon, Virginia a $116,916,350 cost, cost-plus-fixed-fee, firm-fixed-price, and fixed-price-incentive contract for logistics support services for government-owned fixed wing fleet performing special electronic mission aircraft missions.
+Bids were solicited via the Internet with three received.
+Work will be performed in Herndon with an estimated completion date of February 28, 2027.
+Fiscal year 2017 operations and maintenance (Army) funds in the amount of $30,000,000 were obligated at the time of the award.
+U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity (W58RGZ-17-C-0014).

 Catapult Health Technology Group, Alexandria, Virginia, has been awarded a $10,111,130 modification (P00015) to contract W911QX-15-F-0014 for information technology services and support for the Army Research Laboratory, the Adelphi Laboratory Center and Network Enterprise Center.
 Work will be performed in Adelphi, Maryland; White Sands, New Mexico; Aberdeen Maryland; and Durham, North Carolina, with an estimated completion date of August 31, 2018.
 Fiscal year 2016 and 2017 research, development, test and evaluation; and operations maintenance (Army) funds in the combined amount of $3,372,608 were obligated at the time of the award.
 U.S. Army Contracting Command, Aberdeen Proving Ground, Maryland, is the contracting activity.